nvdaes/emoticons/readme.md

 * Not assigned: open a browseable message showing the symbol where the caret is positioned, so that the whole description can be reviewed in browse mode.

 Note: On Windows 10 and higher, it's also possible to use the built-in emoji panel.

+## Changes for 34.0.0

+* Added ability to copy to clipboard, and paste individual symbols, useful when gestures associated with Insert symbols scripts don't work.

 ## Changes for 33.0.0